Talking dog. 188 million views as of July 23, 2017.

 Chris Wallace’s Fox News Sunday showed the video on national TV.
 Chris Wallace said, “We had decided it was such a special, moving tribute to the troops, that you cannot watch it, no matter what you think of the war, and not be tremendously affected by her message.
 Uniformly, people’s reaction has been that they had never seen anything quite so special, quite so meaningful.
 It chokes me up just reading these e-mails.”

 General Steve Ritchie Describes the Rescue of Captain Roger Locher 23 Days After He was Shot Down Over North Vietnam.
 Watch and listen to this powerful video of General Steve Ritchie describing hearing Roger’s first radio call for help on day 22 and the incredible rescue mission that successfully returned Roger to his comrades and freedom.
 Steve Richie is the only USAF pilot ace of the Vietnam War.
 He was in the same squadron and four ship flight of F-4s as Roger Locher and Robert Lodge on May 10, 1972, the day the two o them were shot down too far inside North Vietnam to be rescued.
 Over 150 airplanes were dedicated to rescuing Rocher Locher on day 23.
 Listen carefully to the end of Ritchie’s speech when he talks about Americans who risk it all to save one man’s life and freedom and compare that to the abandonment of the four patriots who died in Benghazi because the U.S. did nothing to save them.
+See Roger Locher Talks about Getting Shot Down & Evading for 23 Days and Roger Locher Describes Shooting Down a MiG, Getting Shot Down by a MiG-19, Ejecting & Evading Capture on the Ground in North Vietnam for 23 Days.

 General Ritchie concludes by saying: